What ‘Subject to the Jurisdiction Thereof’ Really Means

 What changed after the adoption of the Fourteenth Amendment?
 Not much really.
 States adopted laws that excluded either “transient aliens” or those not bona fide residents of the State.
 New York by 1857 had already a code that read, “All persons born in this state, and resident within it, except the children of transient aliens, and of alien public ministers and consuls, etc.” This code overturned the court ruling in Lynch v.
 Clarke (1844) where the court was forced to consider the English common law rule in regards to children born of aliens because New York had no laws on the subject at the time.

-After the adoption of the Fourteenth Amendment, District of Columbia, California, Montana and South Dakota adopted identical language as New York.
+Additionally, the District of Columbia, California, Montana and South Dakota adopted identical language as New York.
 States could enact such laws because “transient aliens” could not be considered “subject to the jurisdiction” of the United States.
 The State of Connecticut adopted a law that read, “All persons born in this State . . . except aliens, paupers, and fugitives from justice or service, are and shall be deemed to be citizens of this State, owing it allegiance and entitled to receive its protection, until they shall have voluntarily withdrawn from its limits and become incorporated into some other State or sovereignty as members thereof.”

 Such State laws were not contrary to the Fourteenth Amendment for the simple reason they merely deny citizenship to those born whom another sovereign claims as its own, i.e., denial of citizenship to those born owing allegiance to another sovereign conforms with the constitutional definition given to “subject to the jurisdiction thereof.”